BucknellSustainability/Flower/backend/README.md

 ## Log error message after attempt at code upload
 - `{endpoint}`: `log-error`
-- allowed http requests: `GET`
+- allowed http requests: `POST`
 - parameters:
     - `deviceid`: the deviceid from the DB that the code upload was attempted on
-    - `error_msg`: the full error message to be saved and relayed
+    - `error_msg`: the full error message to be saved and relayed.
+This should be in the POST body as raw data, NOT as a form
 - returns: nothing

 ## Log success message after attempt at code upload